-If you have been the victim of sexual harassment in New York, you may be entitled to bring a lawsuit and recover compensation for your losses.
+If you are a victim of sexual harassment at your workplace on Long Island, you might be entitled to bring a lawsuit and recover compensation for your losses.

 Sexual Harassment Violates New York and Federal Laws